 Watering for Tradescantia Nanouk

-The golden rule for Tradescantia Nanouk watering frequency is to observe it and water only when the top two inches of soil dry out.
-There is no specific schedule to follow, as plants require different watering frequencies depending on your home environment.
+The golden rule for Tradescantia Nanouk watering frequency is to observe it and water only when the potting mix is dry completely.
+Watering shouldn’t follow a specific schedule, as houseplants require different watering frequencies depending on your home environment.
 It is important to avoid overwatering your plant, as it can lead to root rot and fungus gnats.

 Best Soil for Tradescantia Nanouk